Victor Hugo station: Platforms

 Victor Hugo is a standard configuration station.
 It has two platforms separated by the metro tracks and the vault is elliptical.
 The decoration is of the style used for most metro stations.
 The lighting canopies are white and rounded in the Gaudin style of the renouveau du métro des années 2000 revival and, the bevelled white ceramic tiles cover the walls, the vault and the tympans.
 The advertising frames are in a faience honey color and the name of the station is also in faience, in the style of the original CMP, a unique case on line 2.
 The seats are in a Motte style red.
-The station is distinguished however by the lower part of its platforms which are vertical and not elliptical, except at the end on the Porte Dauphine side (where the accesses take place), which is located within the very end of the old platforms; it is therefore recognizable by its lower vault and the curvature of the platforms at the level of the tympan.
+The station is distinguished however by the lower part of its platforms which are vertical and not elliptical, except at the end on the Porte Dauphine side (where the accesses take place), which is located within the very end of the old platforms; it is therefore recognizable by its lower vault and the curvature of the platforms at the level of the tunnel exits.

 The wall on the platform towards Nation has a niche fitted out as a small display window dedicated to Victor Hugo.
 It houses a particular bust in his likeness.

 The abandoned old station, also of standard configuration but set in a steep curve, remains clearly visible to the passengers of the trains passing it.
 It is also possible to see it from the end of the platforms of the current station on the Porte Dauphine side.